Why the Necessity of Changes Arose

 - Physical activity

 Sports help to relieve brain fatigue and cope with emotional burnout.
 If an employee has no desire or opportunity to work out in a fitness center, it is possible to make a habit of walking for 20-40 minutes outdoors or walking part of the way to or from work.

 Employees who are `burning` at work should be encouraged from time to time: give bonuses, give nice gifts for a completed complex project.
 Such bonuses motivate and give specialists an understanding: the management sees my efforts and appreciates them.

 Another effective way to deal with burnout is rest.
 It is necessary to make sure that employees go on vacation in time and do not take on tasks that cause them to work without days off.

 To learn more about burnout, read our article Call Center Agent Burnout.
 What Is It and How to Avoid It

 Reorganize your training and coaching process

 Even experienced employees need to put more effort to adapt to remote work.
 That’s why you should deliver more detailed training for newbies.
-Offering them a 3-month trial period can also be a good idea.
+Offering them a 3-month trial period and team-building activities for call center agents can also be a good idea.
 It will allow them to learn how to use virtual call center software properly and confidently.